U.S. owner of Churchill port, railway threatens NAFTA complaint

 OmniTrax bought the HBR from the recently privatized Canadian National Railway in 1997 for $11-million.
 At the same time, it took over the Port of Churchill from the federal government for $10.
 Ottawa contributed $28-million for dredging and other repairs.
 Other investments and subsidies made by Ottawa amounted to inducements for OmniTrax to keep spending on the system in the mistaken belief the government was committed to the shipment of grain through the route, the company says.

-Since buying the port and railway, Omnitrax says it has invested more than $100-million but never made a profit.
+Since buying the port and railway, OmniTrax says it has invested more than $100-million but never made a profit.

 Churchill is a deep-water port on Hudson Bay that can handle large ships and is favoured by shippers for its fast transit time to foreign markets.
 However, the port is iced in for much of the year and open only from July to October.